Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/complete-mutation.md

 part: Building backend
 chapter: Make a booking mutation
 ---
-Here we are going to complete the mutation.
-Fist off lets install some packages:
+Now we are going to complete the mutation.
+First off let's install some packages:

 ```
 $ yarn add uuid stripe
 ```

-⌛ uuid is to generate random UUID's for the bookingId.
-Since Dynamo is a NoSQL datastore it does not autogenerate IDs like a SQL datastore.
+⌛ uuid is used to generate random UUID's for the bookingId.
+Since Dynamo is a NoSQL datastore it does not auto-generate IDs like a SQL datastore.

 ⌛ stripe will allow us to interact with the stripe API.

 Next lets go into our makeABooking mutation and add the following: